CGBassPlayer/audio-help/README.md

-# x32 Guide
+# Audio Help

-Static site containing basic walkthroughs on how to do specific things on an X32/M32 audio console.
+Static site containing basic walkthroughes on how to do specific things on various audio consoles.
+Currently only for x32/M32 consoles with work started to expand.

 This project uses [vitepress](https://vitepress.dev/) to generate a static site with dynamic pieces using Vue and Vite.